logo image Glasgow Home

 The East End has retained a strong Irish connection.

-Celtic Football Club is now one of the largest clubs in the UK, with its 60,355 seat stadium being the third largest football club stadium in the UK, after Manchester United's Old Traford, and Arsenal's Emirates Stadium. celticfc.net
+Celtic Football Club is now one of the largest clubs in the UK, with its 60,355 seat stadium being the third largest football club stadium in the UK, after Manchester United's Old Traford, and Arsenal's Emirates Stadium. celticfc.com

 Hilton Hotel Glasgow image